Estimated reading time: 6 minutes

 Backhoes are a great tool for various jobs at construction sites.
 They can be used to dig holes and trenches, break asphalt, move rock and dirt, remove trees, and much more.
 Backhoes’ small and compact size is a tremendous advantage when working in tight spaces and worksites with narrow roads and pathways.
 This makes them an excellent choice for jobs located close to buildings, houses, fences, walls, electrical lines, and landscapes.

 Used price range: $30,000 to $95,000

-Boom lifts are perfect for lifting/moving materials from one place to another, and for working in areas at high elevations.
-Boom lifts are available in several different sizes and for a variety of applications.
+Boom lifts are next in our construction equipment guide.
+These are perfect for lifting and moving materials from one place to another and working in areas at high elevations.
+Boom lifts are available in several different sizes and for various applications.
 Articulating boom lifts have sections that “hinge” and rotate, which allows the operator to work safely in hard-to-reach areas.
 Telescopic boom lifts do not have hinges; they have hydraulically powered arms that move the bucket up and down.

 New price range: $30,000 to $325,000

 Used price range: $18,500 to $275,000

 Bulldozers move earth, literally.
 These heavy-duty machines are used at sites where large amounts of rock, soil, sand, and other materials must be removed and pushed to a new location.
 With their strength and flexibility, bulldozers can easily handle earthmoving tasks at agriculture, construction, mining, and demolition sites.
 In addition, dozers play a critical role in humanitarian efforts after natural disasters.
 For example, they are used to clear roads and move debris after floods, earthquakes, and fires.

 Used price range: $50,000 to $500,000